ShZil/network-utilities/Scanner/README.md

 [21:27] Changed the code in `gui.py:_importing` to hopefully catch more exceptions and edge cases, like the one currently crashing my application.

+[22:45] With some printing statements, I narrowed down the location of the bug to the `popup`.
+I just changed `error=True` to nothing, and now it uses `win32api.MessageBox` instead of `QApplication`, and that works?!
+Alright.
+Not complaining.